lkcozy/code-notes/notes/communication/writing/writing_general.md

 - Assume good will from the feedback giver.
 - Lighting a spark under a `disengaged`(incompetent) employee won’t happen overnight.
 - Open an honest and `empathetic`(kind) dialogue
+- Matching prospective employers and employees is a `nuanced`(subtle difference) process, and any attempt to automate it requires the utmost `rigor`(severe)

 ## Basketball